 5 Things to do in Tubac, Arizona: “Where Art and History Meet”

-Tubac is a tiny Southern Arizona community just 25 miles north of the US-Mexican border.
+Tubac is a tiny Southern Arizona community located just 25 miles north of the US-Mexican border.
 Tubac was established in 1752, making it one of Arizona’s oldest towns.
 It is home to Arizona’s 1st state park (Tubac Presidio) and the oldest Spanish Colonial Presidio Site in Arizona.
 Tubac is a popular daytrip destination from Tucson, particularly during the hot summer season when temps in Tubac tend to be about 10 degrees cooler.
 This may not seem like much, however, every lit bit helps when those desert temps start soaring into the 100’s!

 The small community of just over 1200 lies just 40 miles south of Tucson, making for an easy day trip.
 The town is most known for being an arts colony, with over 130 art galleries and various art festivals taking place throughout the year.
 Tubac has become a popular Arizona destination for art lovers.
 It’s a must visit for any Southern Arizona locals & tourists looking to explore the regional art scene.

 Although the town itself is a bit overrated (I wouldn’t recommend making a trip especially out here), it is an option if you are looking for more to do during your Tucson vacation or as a quick stop on any roadtrip through the Southern Arizona region.
 Those interested in art, pottery, and boutique shopping are most likely to appreciate a visit to Tubac.
 Here are a few interesting things to do if you find yourself in Tubac.

 Shop for handmade pottery pieces